 Catherine Monserrat, PhD

-Throughout her life, Dr. Monserrat has taken leadership in numerous initiatives to enhance the quality of life of individuals and families within community.
+Throughout her professional life, Dr. Monserrat has taken leadership in numerous initiatives to enhance the quality of life of individuals and families.
 Working with local communities, as well as on state and national levels, she has developed programs and curricula addressing family life, parenting, adoption, teen pregnancy and child abuse prevention.
 Her expertise in adolescent pregnancy, parenting and prevention led her to become a consultant to the U.S. Office of Population Affairs, the Center for the Study of Social Policy, American College of Obstetricians and Gynecologists, and the Joseph P. Kennedy, Jr., Foundation.
-She also serves as a Legislative Analyst for the New Mexico State Legistature.
-Dr. Monserrat is the author of four books and numerous articles for both professional and popular publications.
-She serves as faculty at Southwestern College and presents at conferences throughout the United States and Canada.
+She recently served as the team leader and curriculum writer for Comprehensive Community Support Services, a training designed to help integrate people with behavioral health challenges into their communities.
+Dr. Monserrat works in Tanzania, East Africa, developing programs to improve the quality of life for HIV/AIDS impacted children and families.
+She is the author of four books and numerous articles for both professional and popular publications.

 Michael Seifert is a “Network Weaver” for the Marguerite Casey Foundation.
 He is responsible for the collaboration of nine Valley organizations representing over 10,000 families living in poverty along the Texas Mexico border.
 The groups work together on issues ranging from access to healthcare, immigration reform and job creation.
 He formerly served as Catholic priest of San Felipe de Jesus Church in Cameron Park.
 Cameron Park is the poorest town in the USA (Census 2000), with a per capita income less than that of El Salvador, Guatemala or Mexico.
 Its economic poverty belies the wealth of resources in the community.
 Fr.
 Seifert has been a part of a ten year effort by Cameron Park residents to transform the colonia.
 Seifert has worked extensively with community leaders, bringing about an 800% increase in voter participation.
 As a result, the community garnered more than $ 7 million in infrastrucuture improvements (paved roads and storm drains), a new park, a sheriff's substation, a satellite clinic, and a community services' center.
 Seifert graduated with a Masters Degree in Theology in 1984 from Catholic University in Washington DC.
 He served in the southern Mexican state of Oaxaca after ordination, where he saw the power of grassroots' organizing in a situation of extreme oppression and poverty.
 He worked for several years in Harlingen and La Joya, as a member of the United Farmworkers' Union and Valley Interfaith, before founding Proyecto Digna in Cameron Park in 1997.
 Since 1989, Seifert has worked with Proyecto Vida Digna, in Matamoros, Mexico.
 Proyecto Vida Digna is a community organizing project that focuses upon the struggles of the families of women who work in foreign-owned factories in Mexico.
 He has served on the Rio Grande Valley Health Services District.
 Read Mike’s blog at http://alongsideaborder.blogspot.com/